Pezhvak/docker-ocserv/README.md

 # docker-ocserv
 Alpine based ocserv Docker image.

-You can either start by using the 46.1MB (16.65 MB Compressed) [pre-built image](#using-built-image) or [create your own](#build-your-own-image).
+You can either start by using the 46.1MB (16.65 MB Compressed) [pre-built image](#using-built-image) or [build your own](#build-your-own-image).

 # Using Built Image
 A [pre-built image](https://hub.docker.com/layers/pezhvak/ocserv) is available with the best configurations out of the box.
 Follow the instructions bellow to get up and running.

 This setup includes:
-- 2 Device connections for each user (`max-same-clients`)
+- 2 Device connections for each user (`max-same-clients=2`)
-- Up to 16 clients (`max-clients`)
+- Up to 16 clients (`max-clients=16`)
 - 10.10.10.0/24 as the internal IP pool
 - Listens on port 1342 (can be changed by altering port mappings when you run the container)
 - Tunnels DNS to the server (`tunnel-all-dns=true`)
 - No-Route list configured by [CNMan/ocserv-cn-no-route](https://github.com/CNMan/ocserv-cn-no-route)

-***Note:*** All limits can be increased or set to be unlimited by [building your own image](#build-your-own-image).
+***Note:*** All limits can be increased or set to be unlimited in `ocserv.conf` by [building your own image](#build-your-own-image).

 ## STEP 1: Generate SSL Certificate
-No matter what, if you wan to build the image yourself, run the prebuilt one with docker or with docker-compose, in all cases you will need an SSL certificate, It's up to you how you would like to create it, perhaps you already have some kind of setup for SSL generation on your server, in case you don't, use the following command to generate one:
+No matter what, if you want to build the image yourself, run the pre-built one with `docker run` or with `docker-compose`, in all cases you will need an SSL certificate, It's up to you how you would like to generate it, perhaps you already have some kind of setup for that on your server, in case you don't, use the following [image](https://hub.docker.com/r/certbot/certbot/) to generate one:

 ***Note:*** You need to have a domain pointing to your server IP address and ports 80 and 443 available to be listened by the container for letsencrypt ACME challenge verification.